5 Steps to Make Next School Year Even Better

 Systems like attendance, handing in papers, grading and library set-up and procedures make or break a classroom, depending on how smoothly they run.
 But it’s difficult to change things up during the school year—summer is the optimal time to take a step back and tweak things.

-“The more kids know exactly how to do things and where things go, the better the classroom is going to run,” says Jennifer Orr, a kindergarten teacher in Fairfax County, Virginia.
+“The more kids know exactly how to do things and where things go, the better the classroom is going to run,” says Jennifer Orr, a teacher in Fairfax County, Virginia.

 Is your classroom culture where you want it?